FAQs - Intellectual Property for Course Materials

-If a faculty member holds the copyright to a work, it would be advisable to put the copyright notice on the work, which includes the copyright symbol, name of author, and year it was written, i.e., “ © Pat Doe 2010”.
+If a faculty member holds the copyright to a work, it would be advisable to put the copyright notice on the work, which includes the copyright symbol, year it was written, and name of author, i.e., “© 2010 Pat Doe”.
 Though this is not necessary to secure copyright protection, it may deter others from copying it.

 If the university owns the copyright to the work the author may request the university to register the copyright.

 - Under what circumstances must I share my syllabus with my department?

 Excellence in teaching demands that faculty colleagues have access to syllabi that are prerequisite courses to theirs.
 Likewise, faculty should know what the expectations are in the syllabi of courses for which theirs is a prerequisite.
 Accreditation bodies, departmental curriculum committees and Promotion & Tenure committees would naturally have the right to review the course syllabus, assignments, lab materials, and exams.
 This is important to maintain consistency between sections of a course and to maintain program quality.